DayZedAndConfused762/awesome-cyberdeck/doc/components.md

 <!-- ------------------------------ Intro Start ------------------------------ -->

-# Template- Components List
+# Awesome CyberDeck - Components

-This is a template for list of components.
+This is a list of components for CyberDecks.

 <!-- ------------------------------ Intro End ------------------------------ -->